 Canadian National Parks

 Leashed dogs are allowed in most areas of the 47 Canadian national parks, with some areas restricted to protect wildlife.
 These parks offer breathtaking views, long hiking trails, and pet-friendly accommodations in every province.
-Some favourites include Banff National Park in British Columbia, Jasper National Park, in Alberta, Cape Breton Highlands National Park in Nova Scotia, and Forillon National Park in Quebec.
+Some favourites include Banff National Park and Jasper National Park in Alberta, Cape Breton Highlands National Park in Nova Scotia, and Forillon National Park in Quebec.

 Vancouver, BC, is the perfect destination for a dog owner and relatively mild in temperature all year round.
 The city and surrounding area have plenty of dog-friendly attractions, bars, hotels, and off-leash parks.
 Take your dog for a stroll around famous Stanley Park or Granville Island.
 Some businesses are dog-friendly—just ask before you bring your dog inside.